 - Response Language: Sets the default language for responses, employee communications and notifications.
 Regardless of this setting, users can interact in any language and the experience will respond in the language used for that interaction.

-We'll also display citations in the source’s original language, with the option for users to translate them into their query language when needed.
+Also in Q3, we’ll display citations in the source’s original language, with the option for users to translate them into their query language when needed.

 Refer to the table below for a comparison of current and future state.